• Skip to primary navigation

 Ah, winter.
 So many opportunities to cozy up with cocoa or a steaming mug of tea.

 My kids love my guilt-free hot chocolate (I just make it without refined sugar).
 In fact, I love it too!
-I love that it is actually nutritious made with raw buffalo milk and that the kids can make it on their own easily in our handy milk frother you might recall from this post.
+I love that it is actually nutritious made with raw buffalo milk and that the kids can make it on their own easily in our handy milk frother you might recall from Instagram (here’s a link to mine).

 tall glass of pink tea with a handle centered on a wooden rustic table with rose hips and tea leaves surrounding